Discovery Centre Site Strategy Development (Opportunity Study)

 Why has this survey closed This morning is the first I have heard of the survey via North End Neighborhood association .
 I participated in the Sous Bay events and hope that this space will continue to be used for younger communities gathering , what a great venue for music, good and dance.

-Rebecca Kelly asked over 1 year ago
+Rebecca Kelly asked about 2 years ago

 Thank you for your question.
 The Community Survey was opened on August 8 and promoted through various means such as: City social media channels; email notice to West Harbour email subscribers; posters and ground signs on the site; and, survey invitation cards distributed at Williams Fresh Café.
 Previous communications from the City indicated that the survey was scheduled to close on September 23, 2022, however has been extended to October 3.
-To receive future updates, please join the West Harbour Mailing List.
+To receive future updates, please join the West Harbour Mailing List(External link).

 Why are there no recycle bins and compost bins down here.
 That should be addressed at some time.

-Catie asked over 1 year ago
+Catie asked over 2 years ago

 Parks staff has tried to separate waste and recycling into separate streams in the past, and through all our trials, the contamination in the recycling has been so great that all the bins have sadly had to go to waste.
 We have tried different types of bins and with signage and pairing bins.
 We are continuing trials at sports parks where there is a high number of water bottles to see if we can get more compliance in those locations and at some city wide parks like Bayfront but we’ve still found that the contamination continues.